What You Should Know About DUI Charges

 It is important to note that a court may find you guilty of a DUI even without the results of an intoxication test.
 So, don’t assume that your refusal will prevent a DUI conviction.

 By arming yourself with knowledge about the DUI process, you are better prepared to deal with the situation should it ever arise in your life.
-An experienced attorney is crucial to a DUI defense and it is important to contact one immediately following your arrest.
+An experienced lawyer is crucial to a DUI defense and it is important to contact one immediately following your arrest.

 If you or a loved one is facing DUI charges within the state of Florida, Attorneys Mycki Ratzan and Jude Faccidomo can provide you with an aggressive defense.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.